benbuzz790/bots/README.md

 ---

-You: please write conway's game of life into a GUI and execute it. no need to save
+You: please write conway's game of life into a GUI and execute it. make the pixels toggleable and give it a pause button. no need to save the file.

 ---